Curious to find out what the new library will look like?

 Will your temporary facilities be adapted for people with limited mobility?

 Your temporary premises are far from where I live.
-Will you be offering home delivery service?
+Are you be offering home delivery service?

-Unfortunately, we will not be able to deliver library materials to your home.
-However, you will have 6 days to come and pick up the library materials you have reserved.
+Unfortunately, we are not able to deliver library materials to your home.
+However, you have 6 days to come and pick up the library materials you have reserved.

 If your collections are reduced while the work is being carried out, will I have to wait longer to receive my reservations?